sroychow/numericalmethods/docs/python.md

 In object-oriented (OO) and functional programming, an immutable object is an object whose state cannot be modified after it is created.

 ## Dynamic type
+The snipped below demonstrates what is referred to in Python as Dynamic Typing.
+The type of the data held by a variable can _Dynamically_ change as the program executes, unlike many other languages like C, C++ etc.

 ```
 dummy = 'UPES'